Min-Liang Tan: Career

 In 2023, Tan paid tribute to Sim Wong Hoo, the founder of Creative Technology, who died; Tan claimed he often met with Sim to "discuss things like audio technology and design."

 Fan base and reputation

-Tan has a cult-like following worldwide and his fans have created fansites of him as well as even tattooed Tan's name on themselves.
-One of his fans has gone as far as tattooing Tan's face on himself.
+Tan has a cult-like following worldwide and his fans have created fan sites of him as well as tattooed Tan's name on themselves.
+One of his fans tattooed Tan's face on himself.

 In December 2019, Kotaku published an exposé, based on the statements of 14 former Razer employees, containing wide allegations that under Tan's leadership Razer celebrates a culture of fear, and that Tan himself berates, threatens and shames his staff.

 Philanthropy

 In March 2012, Tan contributed US$10,000 to the Wasteland 2 Kickstarter project where he admitted it was to atone for infringing the copyright of Wasteland when he was a child.
 Brian Fargo replies that Tan has more than made up for his downloading of the game.

 In November 2014, Tan donated US$10,000 and did the Ice Bucket Challenge in an effort to raise funds for ALS.

 In February 2015, Tan donated £10,000 to fight Motor Neuron Disease.
 The donation was done via Twitch live stream subscription to ProSyndicate.